TBadru/TBadru/README.md

 <!-- <p align="center"><img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" /></p> -->

 ## 👨🏽‍💻 about me
-Ambitious, passionate Software Engineer and polyglot developer, experienced across the full SDLC, building scalable, high-performance systems in diverse industries with a focus on modern architectures, cloud-native solutions and solving complex real-world problems.
+Software engineer and polyglot developer operating as a high-impact individual contributor, delivering scalable, high-performance systems from concept through to production using a range of technologies and platforms.

+Experienced across the full SDLC.
+Contribute to technical decision-making, aligning implementation choices with performance, reliability, and business outcomes.

 ## 💻 tech stack used & interested in